Ariel-HH/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Description of this Code-Book

 Our objective is to create a data set from the measurements made in the experiments described in the ‘README’ file.
-The organization of this Code-Book is as follows:

-- Description of the files that originally contained the data which we read and manipulate on the 'run_analysis.R' R script.
-- Description of the variables measured  in the experiments described in the ‘README’ file, which measurements data is contained in the files mentioned in the previous point.
+Here we explain the meaning of the variables measured  in the experiments described in the ‘README’ file.
-- Description of the 'run_analysis.R' R script, in which we read the data and construct from it a new independent tidy data set.
-- Description of the new data set mentioned on the previous point.

-## Files that originally contained the data

-- 'features_info.txt': Shows information about the variables used on the feature vector.

-- 'features.txt': List of all features.

-- 'activity_labels.txt': Links the class labels with their activity name.

-- 'train/X_train.txt': Training set.

-- 'train/y_train.txt': Training labels.

-- 'test/X_test.txt': Test set.

-- 'test/y_test.txt': Test labels.

-- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.

-- 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.

 ## Description of the variables